grimmtheory/cloudvt-dec-2016/terraform/terraform-lab-guide.md

 You can start with the examples in the cloned git repository or you can start from scratch.

+_Note, the variables file is optional, you can hard code everything in main.tf, but it makes the platform much more difficult to move between environments_sss

 The variables.tf at this point should look similar to this:

 ```sh